 The setpoints are user selectable to match the type of diving planned.
-However, begin by using the default values: a low setpoint of 0.70 bar and a high setpoint of 1.3 bar.
-With a $ppO_2$ in the loop of 1.3 bar, the maximum oxygen exposure is 3 hours per exposure or 3.5 hours per day, when using the NOAA oxygen toxicity limits.
+However, the default values: a low setpoint of 0.70 bar has been chosen to give a large safety margin on the surface and allow extremely fast descents when required, and a high setpoint of 1.3 bar has been chosen to minimise decompression obligations with the ability to keep oxygen exposures at reasonable levels with minimal ppO_2 overshoot when very deep and it being relatively easy to maintain at the 6m decompression stop.
+With a ppO_2 in the loop of 1.3 bar, the maximum oxygen exposure is 3 hours per exposure or 3.5 hours per day, when using the NOAA oxygen toxicity limits.